gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 </template>
 ```

-Notice that instead of url, we used _id to compose the URL of the website link.
+Notice that instead of URL, we used _id to compose the URL of the website link.
 That will be useful later when we are creating the detail page...

 Now we are going to define the Router configuration and the homepage/default route.
 Open main.js and add the following at the top: